eCommerce

 Shopify POS Pro

 Shopify POS Pro is a more comprehensive option that provides detailed inventory tracking, employee management, and sales analytics.
-The service costs $89 a month per location, not including the one-time hardware fee.
+The service costs $89 monthly per location, not including the one-time hardware fee.

 The Shopify POS Pro system operates on iPads.
 It lets you purchase card readers, cash drawers, stands, and additional checkout accessories.